Oliver Askew: IndyCar

 In July 2019, Askew joined the Portland test with Chip Ganassi Racing.
 On October 28, 2019, Arrow McLaren SP announced that Askew, alongside Patricio O'Ward, would race full-time for the team in 2020.
 A hard crash at the 2020 Indianapolis 500 left Askew with concussion-like symptoms; after racing the next four events, Askew sought treatment and was withdrawn from the harvest Grand Prix rounds.
 He was later cleared to return for the season finale.
 On October 12, AMSP dropped Askew in advance of 2021 without giving a reason why.

 Askew returned to IndyCar with AMSP for the second race of the Detroit Grand Prix, standing in for the injured Felix Rosenqvist after the latter crashed heavily during the first race.
 He raced with Ed Carpenter Racing at the following race at Road America in place of the injured Rinus VeeKay.

-In July 2021 Askew tested with Rahal Letterman Lanigan Racing at Barber Motorsports Park alongside Danish Formula 2 driver Christian Lundgaard.
+In July 2021, Askew tested with Rahal Letterman Lanigan Racing at Barber Motorsports Park alongside Danish Formula 2 driver Christian Lundgaard.
 He later signed to drive the third Rahal entry for the final three races of the season.
 Askew's three race run with the team was mixed.
 He recorded a top ten finish and a RLL's only Fast Six qualifying slot on a road or street course at Laguna Seca but was caught up in accidents at Portland and Long Beach.
-He also caused significant damage to the #45 car in a crash in qualifying at Long Beach.
-Ultimately RLL chose Christian Lundgaard to drive the third RLL car full time in 2022, ending Askew's chances with the team.
+He also caused significant damage to the No. 45 car in a crash in qualifying at Long Beach.
+Ultimately RLL chose Lundgaard to drive the third RLL car full time in 2022, ending Askew's chances with the team.

+In September 2023, Askew rejoined Ed Carpenter Racing for a test at Barber, with a view to a possible race seat in 2024.
+His teammate for the day was rookie Christian Rasmussen—the Dane ultimately getting the nod.